kemsakurai/content-based-recommender/README.md

 Supported options:

+* **language** - the language to use for text processing.
+Supported values: 'en'（English）, 'ja'（Japanese）.
+Default is 'en'.
-* maxVectorSize - to control the max size of word vector after tf-idf processing.
+* **maxVectorSize** - to control the max size of word vector after tf-idf processing.
 A smaller vector size will help training performance while not affecting recommendation quality.
 Defaults to be 100.
-* minScore - the minimum score required to meet to consider it is a similar document.
+* **minScore** - the minimum score required to meet to consider it is a similar document.
 It will save more memory by filtering out documents having low scores.
 Allowed values range from 0 to 1.
 Default is 0.
-* maxSimilarDocuments - the maximum number of similar documents to keep for each document.
-Default is the [max safe integer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/MAX_SAFE_INTEGER) in javascript.
+* **maxSimilarDocuments** - the maximum number of similar documents to keep for each document.
+Default is the max safe integer in javascript.
-* debug - show progress messages so can monitor the training progress
+* **debug** - show progress messages so can monitor the training progress
+* **tokenFilterOptions** - advanced filtering options for token processing:
+  * **removeDuplicates** - remove duplicate tokens（default: true）
+  * **removeStopwords** - remove stopwords（default: true）
+  * **customStopWords** - additional custom stopwords（default: empty array）
+  * **minTokenLength** - minimum token length（default: 1）
+  * **allowedPos** - for Japanese: allowed part-of-speech tags（default: 名詞、動詞、形容詞）

 ### train(documents)